September in Review

 - Cat’s Cradle by Kurt Vonnegut (re-read): first published in 1963 during the Cold War and six years before the Moon Landing, Cat’s Cradle takes a look at the destructive creations made by science, the ownership of these products of destruction, and the power relationship in government.
 This story is timeless and relevant today with an unconventional narrative style that readers will either love or hate.
 [Full Review]

 - * Strange Grace by Tessa Gratton: this is such a weird and beautiful book.
-While the premise of a hundreds-year old pacts that provide prosperity to a town in return for sacrifice isn’t new, I found Strange Grace to be refreshing and captivatingly written and is one of the best witch stories I’ve ever read.
+While the premise of hundreds-year-old pacts that provide prosperity to a town in return for sacrifice isn’t new, I found Strange Grace to be refreshing and captivatingly written and is one of the best witch stories I’ve ever read.
+[Full ARC Review]

 - * Beneath the Citadel by Destiny Soria: is such a unique fantasy standalone which at its heart challenges the notion of destiny and predetermination.
 While I enjoyed the overall plot and found it to be unique, the writing style didn’t really work for me and I personally found the execution to be lacking.
 [Full ARC Review]